FudgeMsg/fudgemsg.github.io/docs/specification.md

 in the case of integral values:

 * Fudge stores them in native network byte order integral format, Google Protocol Buffers stores them in zigzag var-128 encoding.
-* Fudge shrinks size by storing values smaller than the specified type in a smaller type (for example, if a value of 4 is provided for an int32 type, an int8 will actually be encoded).
+* Fudge shrinks size by storing values smaller than the specified type in a smaller type.
+(for example, if a value of 4 is provided for an int32 type, an int8 will actually be encoded).
-    * This has the desired effect of storing fewer bytes for small integral values, without the CPU overhead of var-128 encoding
+This has the desired effect of storing fewer bytes for small integral values, without the CPU overhead of var-128 encoding.
-* Fudge allows for field names to be included in the data stream, linked in via a taxonomy, or excluded altogether
+* Fudge allows for field names to be included in the data stream, linked in via a taxonomy, or excluded altogether.
-    * Google Protocol Buffers only allows them to be excluded entirely
+Google Protocol Buffers only allows them to be excluded entirely.
-* Key message and field boundaries are aligned on 32 and 16 bytes accordingly
+* Key message and field boundaries are aligned on 32 and 16 bytes accordingly.

 ### Total Overhead